dotnet/docs/docs/fsharp/tutorials/fsharp-compiler/fsharp-compiler-guide.md

 Could we share?
 The thing is,  I have no idea how to share these nodes - either from a lifetime point of view nor from a correctness point of view.

-* Re correctness: the process of generating this blob (TastPickle `p_XYZ`) and resurrecting it (TastPickle `u_*`) does some transformations to the Typed Tree that are necessary for correctness of compilation, for example, https://github.com/dotnet/fsharp/blob/master/src/fsharp/TastPickle.fs#L737.
+* Re correctness: the process of generating this blob (TastPickle `p_XYZ`) and resurrecting it (TastPickle `u_*`) does some transformations to the Typed Tree that are necessary for correctness of compilation, for example, [in `TastPickle`](https://github.com/dotnet/fsharp/blob/master/src/fsharp/TastPickle.fs#L737).
 So basically the Typed Tree nodes from the compilation of one assembly are _not_ valid when compiling a different assembly.

-  Indeed it's much worse than this - the Typed Tree nodes include CcuData nodes which have access to a number of callbacks into the TcImports compilation context for the assembly being compiled, for example, https://github.com/dotnet/fsharp/blob/master/src/fsharp/tast.fs#L4156.
+  Indeed it's much worse than this - the Typed Tree nodes include CcuData nodes which have access to a number of callbacks into the TcImports compilation context for the assembly being compiled, for example, [in `TypedTree`](https://github.com/dotnet/fsharp/blob/master/src/fsharp/tast.fs#L4156).
 So Tast nodes are "tied to a particular compilation of a particular assembly".

   I don't think there's any way we can share these as a result without a **lot** of hard work digging out these assumption.
 Note that pretty much all the Typed Tree nodes for an assembly compilation are tied together in a graph.